 Being barefoot is more important than we might expect.
 Many shoes are designed more for the way they look than the way they feel, and you may be surprised to know that your favourite shoes could actually be the cause of your aches and pains.
 Our feet are the foundation of the body, so giving them time to breathe, to move freely and to articulate in a way that allows the arches, joints and bones of the feet to move naturally can help the alignment of the body improve.
 It’ll also save you washing your socks so often ;)

-- Try this short Foot Saver class with Sandra Carson.
+- Try this short class with Helen Noakes to Awaken your feet.

 21. Yoga has anti-inflammatory 'properties'